 E ākiria ana e te ngākau pono ko te rāwekeweke whakataetae, te whakahāwea, te whakaweti, te hawene, te tāhae, te whakarekereke, te whakamanioro, te kaikiri, te whakakonuka, te kai tarukino, te hara taware me ērā atu mahi taihara, ā, e hāpaitia ana ko te tōkeke, te whakapono, te takohanga, me te mōtika e rangona ai te reo o ngā kaitākaro.

 Ko te whakamāramatanga o te ngākau pono o te tākaro, nā te Kāhui Minita i whakaae, 2022.

 High Performance Sport NZ 2020-24 Strategy (2020)

-Later this year, High Performance Sport NZ will launch its new four-year strategy.
-This has been shaped in no small way by the 2032 HP System Strategy and will include a number of new athlete wellbeing initiatives.
-The learnings from recent High Performance Sport reviews (Heron, Muir, Dew) have informed this new strategy as has the 2032 High Performance System Strategy which involved extensive input from people within the sector.
+High Performance Sport New Zealand (HPSNZ) launched its four-year strategy in early 2021.
+The Strategy includes a focus on athlete wellbeing initiatives, performance pathways and funding & investment.
+Learnings from High Performance Sport reviews (Heron, Muir, Dew) informed this strategy as did the 2032 High Performance System Strategy which involved extensive input from people throughout the sector.